echobom/UERANSIM-wiki/Configuring-the-TUN-interface.md

 ```

 ---
-Now run this command to create a rule (Do not forget to replace {IP}, and also you can execute multiple times in order to add  rules for multiple IP addresses):
+Now run this command to create a rule and also you can execute multiple times in order to add rules for multiple IP addresses:

 ```
 sudo ip rule add from {IP} table uesimtable